leibniz-psychology/psycharchives_dspace-xslt-archive/readme.md

 Some Simple Rules:
 ---------------------
 * Usage: ./dspace-xslt-archive.py `make_simple_archive_format`
-* Puts XSLT files (for Dublin Core and ZPID Schema) in the directory, where all the *.py files are (as in the structure above)
+* Puts XSLT files (e.g. Dublin Core and ZPID Schema) in the directory, where all the *.py files are (as in the structure above)
+* **NOTE:** It is possible to use other Schema in DSpace, but make sure you have defined the new schema in the DSpace Metadata Schema Registry.
+    * `jats_to_dc-psycharchives.xslt` --> XSLT for converting JATS XML to PsychArchives Dublin Core Schema
+    * `jats_to_zpid-psycharchives.xslt` --> XSLT for converting JATS XML to PsychArchives ZPID Schema
 * Directory `make_simple_archive_format` contains two subdirectories `PDF-A` and `XML`
 	* `PDF-A` contains all files (bitstreams) for batch import
 	* `XML` contains metadata of the files (bitstreams) in XML